0x0m0t0/astro-sveltia/src/content/about/about.md

 url: oxomoto.co
 ---

 Design and development practice of Louis Desmet.
 Brussels based.

-Open for projects & collaboration starting February 2025.
+Open for projects & collaboration starting end of April 2025.